Information Association for Language Model Updating by Mitigating LM-Logical Discrepancy

-For experimental validation, we utilize an instruction-finetuned model from LLaMA-7B as our base model to study the SIU problem.
-We curate a corpus of news articles published after March 2023, which serves as the source corpus for updating information.
-We evaluate the factual consistency score (on a scale from 0 to 1) of the responses from our context-aware distillation approach and observe a significant improvement of 0.16 over baselines that are prone to exposure bias.
-Additionally, we discover that our approach maintains good performance in following instructions that are not directly related to the information update corpus.
-Furthermore, it can also incorporate facts from the information update corpus to enhance the quality of the responses.
+For experiments, we utilize an instruction-finetuned model from LLaMA-7B as the base model.
+We curate a corpus of news articles published after March 2023 as the updating corpus.
+We also developed another corpus based on Natural Questions~\citep{nq2019} We evaluate the factual consistency score (on a scale from 0 to 1) of the responses and observe a significant improvement of 0.16 over baselines that are prone to the exposure bias.
+Additionally, we study the forgetting problem under a continual learning setting and discover that our approach maintains good performance on past information using a replay corpus containing only 2.3\% of the past training data.

-To summarize, our major contributions include \begin{itemize} \item We introduce the Self Information Update task for large language models.
-This task is more practical and requires minimal human intervention compared to previous research on language model updates. \item We perform a theoretical analysis of the exposure bias problem in updating models, which is applicable to any approach that utilizes language modeling probabilities for prediction. \item We propose a context-aware distillation approach to address the exposure bias problem.
-Experimental results demonstrate the effectiveness of our approach. \end{itemize}